raelyard/life-book/notes.md

 ## Rich Reward

 A life worth living is not just one with material wealth, though it likely does include that.
+In fact, it's likely that it must include that.
+The best things in life are free, but fully enjoying those free best things can be unlocked to the fullest with material abundance.
+Material wealth does not necessarily do this unlocking, though.
+It can enable it.
+It can give it a fertile ground to grow.

+This depends, though, on how that wealth is acheived.
+When wealth becomes the focus of life, life can be forgotten.
+Living for wealth instead of acquiring wealth to support life is a barrier to enjoying what makes life worth living rather than being a path toward it.

+It's those best things in life, those human experiences inherent in human interaction among family and the most important relactionships that are the rich reward we all seek and need.

+Earning a living in support of a family is a way to rich reward.
+Caring for children is an even better one.

 What are the outcomes that constitute a life worth living?